 Serena Ngoh: Our first presenter is Greg Paulsen.
 He is the Director of Application Engineering here at Xometry.
 He spent a decade working with engineers on custom manufacturing projects using CNC machining, additive manufacturing, sheet metal, urethane casting and injection molding.
-Prior to Xometry, Greg worked in product development with the focus on ruggedized electromechanical systems.
+Prior to Xometry, Greg worked in product development with a focus on ruggedized electromechanical systems.
 Next, I'd like to introduce Mark Gallagher.
 He is our Senior Manager of Operations here at Xometry.
 He recently pioneered a new Xometry office on the West Coast and is focused on supporting aerospace and defense clients out there.
 He is your go-to for all questions about precision machining and our manufacturing network.
 So our panel is reporting in from all across the United States here.

 Serena Ngoh: Next we have Kyle Adams.
 He is a Senior Injection Molding Engineer at Xometry.
 Kyle has been in the rapid manufacturing industry for 14 years now.
 Prior to Xometry, Kyle developed expertise in quick turn prototype injection tooling while consulting with customers to deliver parts to their specific project needs.

 Serena Ngoh: And finally, we have Tommy Lynch, Additive Manufacturing Engineer at Xometry.
-Tommy brings over a decade of experience in additive manufacturing with hands on experience in 3D printing, including direct experience in SLA, SLS, DMLS, FDM and urethane casting.
+Tommy brings over a decade of experience in additive manufacturing with hands-on experience in 3D printing, including direct experience in SLA, SLS, DMLS, FDM and urethane casting.
 So with that, we'll go ahead and get started on your top questions of 2019.